marsbos/koh-js/README.md

   Updates automatically when the stream emits a new value.

 - **`k.foreach(target, config)`** – Render reactive lists
-  Renders an array-stream into the DOM using keyed diffing.
+  Renders an array-stream into the DOM using keyed reconciliation.
   Only changed items are added, updated, or removed.

 - **`k.on(selector, event, handler)`** – Event binding